metabase/metabase/docs/users-guide/05-visualizing-results.md

 ### Line, bar, and area charts

 Line charts are best for displaying the trend of a number over time, especially when you have lots of x-axis values.
-Bar charts are great for displaying a number grouped by a category (e.g., the number of users you have by country), and they can also be useful for showing a number over time if you have a smaller number of x-axis values (like orders per month this year).
+Bar charts are great for displaying a number grouped by a category (e.g., the number of users you have by country).
+Bar charts can also be useful for showing a number over time if you have a smaller number of x-axis values (like orders per month this year).

 ![Bar chart](images/visualizations/bar.png)